CodingNomads/mentor-docs/docs/02_new_mentors.md

 Please complete following tasks thoroughly:

+- **Complete the Mentorship Onboarding Questionnaire** [here](https://codingnomads.com/page/mentorship-onboarding-form)
 - **Set up TopTracker** and start recording your time (https://www.toptal.com/tracker/)[https://www.toptal.com/tracker/]
+  - You will be invited to all relevant TopTracker projects.
+You do not need to create any projects.
+  - You can click "NO" on any TopTracker setup questions such as "allow screenshots" and "track mouse clicks" or anything weird like that.
+We do not use those features.
+  - We do not use Payoneer, or any other feature within TopTracker, for payment.
+You can skip that section while setting up your TopTracker account.
 - **Read these Mentor docs** to make yourself familiar with CodingNomads' mentorship process, logistics, and expectations
 - **Set up your system** with the necessary software for the relevant courses you'll be mentoring and give everything a test-run:
   - **Install Zoom** and make sure you understand the workflow for scheduling and conducting a 1-on-1 meeting